dguo/dannyguo.com/src/pages/blog/how-to-add-copy-to-clipboard-buttons-to-code-blocks-in-hugo.md

 already.
 For other browsers, there is a [polyfill](https://github.com/lgarron/clipboard-polyfill).

-I put the code in a function and added click handlers.
+I put the code in a function and added a click handler.
 I used [innerText](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/innerText) to get the code to be copied.
 After the copy operation, the button displays either an error message or a success message that lasts for two seconds.